Non-equilibrium bosonization of fractional quantum Hall edges: Introduction

 The key point of the non-equilibrium bosonization formalism of Ref.~\cite{Gutman2010} is the formulation of the Keldysh action characterizing a non-equilibrium state of an interacting 1D fermionic system (Luttinger liquid) in terms of single-particle Fredholm determinants on Toeplitz form.
 This feature permits expressing various observables in terms of singular Toeplitz determinants, which are analogous to those appearing in the theory of free-fermion full counting statistics of charge~\cite{Levitov1993Aug,Levitov1996Oct,Ivanov1997Sep,Klich2003,Abanov2011quantum}.
 Importantly, the asymptotic (infrared) properties of this class of determinants can be obtained by using the Szeg\H{o} theorems and the generalized Fisher-Hartwig conjecture, see Refs.~\cite{Gutman2011non-equilibrium,Abanov2011quantum,deift2011asymptotics} and references therein.
 It is also possible to efficiently evaluate these determinants numerically.

-In this work, we expand the scope of the non-equilibrium bosonization formalism to encompass Abelian FQH edges (described by the chiral Luttinger liquid model) driven out of equilibrium.
+In this work, we expand the scope of the non-equilibrium bosonization formalism to encompass Abelian FQH edges (described by the chiral Luttinger liquid model) driven out of equilibrium \footnote{Some ideas of extending the non-equilibrium bosonization to FQH systems, for a certain class of states and observables, were put forward in Ref.~\cite{Levkivskyi2016Apr}.}.
 The formalism that we develop reproduces, and makes more precise, many results obtained by different approaches in the last few years.
 Furthermore, it allows exploration, in a consistent and systematic way, of a variety of setups, including complex (multi-mode) FQH edges with co-propagating or counter-propagating modes coupled by interactions and driven out of equilibrium by tunneling at voltage-biased quantum point contacts or by temperature differences.
 In particular, our formalism allows us to study Green's functions of any anyonic excitations compatible with the considered FQH edge, which can be probed in tunneling experiments.
 We also show that our formalism determines the full counting statistics of charge (i.e., all statistical moments of charge fluctuations) for non-equilibrium FQH edges, which is very instructive for understanding the rich physics of this peculiar class of systems.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:Keldysh}, we develop and benchmark the non-equilibrium FQH bosonization framework, based on the Keldysh action for the chiral Luttinger liquid describing the Laughlin edge.
 In Sec.~\ref{sec:GF_Laughlin}, we analyze, by using this formalism as well as the Szeg\H{o} approximation and the generalized Fisher-Hartwig formula for Toeplitz determinants, the Green's functions of generic quasiparticles on a non-equilibrium Laughlin edge.
 We use these results for the Green's functions in Sec.~\ref{sec:tunneling} to evaluate the current, noise, and Fano factors for tunneling through a quantum point contact between two Laughlin edges driven our of equilibrium by injection of various quasiparticles.
 In Sec.~\ref{sec:multiple-mode-edges}, we extend the non-equilibrium bosonization formalism to complex FQH edges with multiple, interacting, co-propagating or counter-propagating modes, focusing on $\nu=4/3$ and $\nu=2/3$ edges as paradigmatic examples and calculate the full counting statistics, quasiparticle Green's functions, as well as the current noise, and Fano factors for the tunneling transport.
 Finally, Sec.~\ref{sec:Summary_Conclusions} contains a summary of our results and a discussion of their implications and further prospects.